deepsquare-io/ClusterFactory/web/docs/guides/02-provisioning/02-packer-build.md

 When running Packer, the process is the following:

-- Launch a HTTP server which serves the `http` directory.
+- Launch a HTTP server that serves the `http` directory.
 - Launch a VM and a VNC session.
 - Boot on the ISO and enter the `boot_command` to load the RedHat Kickstart file from HTTP.
 - Run the Kickstart RedHat file.
 This file automates the installation process of the OS.
-- Shutdown the VM.
+- Shut down the VM.

 Configure the installation process by editing the `http/ks.nothing.cfg`: